Pelican-Elegant/elegant/documentation/content/Elegant - Pelican Theme/article-redirect.md

 We might want to redirect a visitor to another URL or article.

-Ideally this is done via a `.htaccess` so that a proper 301 code is generated, but we might not have access to the webserver configuration.
+Ideally this is done via a `.htaccess` so that a proper 301 code is generated, but we might not have access to the web server configuration.

 In Elegant we've included a `redirect` slug in the `yaml preamble` that allows to specify a target URL, that will be load with a http-refresh: